-(Select a category from the drop-down menu)
+(Selecting a category from the drop-down menu)

 Categories – Useful Tips

-WordPress Categories – Sorting Features
+WordPress Post Categories – Sorting Features

-(Sort categories by name)
+(Sort by category name)

 You can also sort categories using the other columns in the Category Table.
 Your categories will be rearranged according to the column you’ve selected (i.e. Name, Count, etc.) …